Loading

 Key Takeaways

-• Use multiple methods: weight, reps, sets, frequency, and density
+• Use multiple methods: weight, reps, sets, frequency, tempo, and density

-• Track every workout to ensure measurable progress
+• Track every workout with precise details to ensure measurable progress

-• Be patient - sustainable progress beats rushing and burning out
+• Be patient and consistent - sustainable progress beats aggressive short-term gains

 Track Your Progressive Overload with BarbellBites